Exercise Is the Best Medicine

 - Add steps to your day—park far away, walk to a further bus stop, or take the long way to class.

-- Use readily available household products to build strength, such as soup cans for bicep curls or a strong box for step-ups.
+- Use readily available household products as well as your own body weight to build strength For example use a strong box for step-ups.

 - Take up a new hobby like yoga, dancing, or gardening.